 Bambino Scoops Inc (Arlington)

-Bambino Scoops I’m glad I decided to make the trek just to check out this gelato shop!
+I’m glad I decided to make the trek just to check out Bambino Scoops‘ delcious gelato!
 The owner is of European descent, and she makes these lovely foreign cookies, which are also for sale.
 After much contemplation on whether to get the Pink Guava or Watermelon, I went for the Pink Guava gelato.
 It was so good!
 Be sure to eat it right away and skip the Instagram snap if you’re going to eat outside because it will melt fast!
 The indoor seating is nice as well, as there is a small area for the kids to color.
-They also host fun events including the occasional storytime — follow them on Facebook to stay in the loop, and be sure to leave a kind post-it note before you head out and stick it on their wall.
+They also often host fun events including the occasional storytime — follow them on Facebook to stay in the loop, and be sure to leave a kind Post-It note before you head out and stick it on their wall.

 Peterbrooke Chocolatier (throughout Northeast Florida)